nerdqueen92/flask_tourist_attraction_project/README.md

 ### Templates

 - **base.html**: Template header file that the main template file will inherit from.
 It provides the structure for the web pages.
+- **locations.html**: This template file displays the tourist attraction data.
+It inherits from `base.html` and contains the layout for the application's pages.

 ### Data